-For knowledge workers in Life Sciences, using content is essential for collaboration and is a driving force in the R&D process.
-Given the imperative to drive new products through the pipeline to industrial and consumer markets as quickly as possible, the behaviors and attitudes of professionals in Life Sciences around content use and sharing have shied over time as they seek to establish a competitive edge in an ever-changing landscape.
-For many, the shift to hybrid and remote work for has created new dynamics for information sharing including how employees engage and collaborate with published content.
+2023 Information Seeking and Consumption Report For knowledge workers in Chemicals and Plastics, using content is essential for collaboration and is a driving force in the R&D process.
+Given the imperative to drive new products through the pipeline to industrial and consumer markets as quickly as possible, the behaviors and attitudes of professionals in Chemicals and Plastics around content use and sharing have shied over time as they seek to establish a competitive edge in an ever-changing landscape.
+For many, the transition to hybrid and remote work for has created new dynamics for information sharing including how employees engage and collaborate with published content.
 The Information Seeking and Consumption Study focused on insights into how people think and behave in the context of copyrighted content consumption, use, and sharing, both within and outside the walls of their organizations, and the impact of remote working.
-Here's what we learned: Importance of Content Knowledge workers in Life Sciences consider 7 different print or digital publications critical to their job function.
-Types of externally published content used at work
+Here's what we learned: Importance of Content Knowledge workers in Chemicals and Plastics consider 6 different print or digital publications critical to their job function.

-The Velocity of Content is Shifting

-The number of people with whom information is shared across professional Life Sciences environments has increased since 2020, with respondents sharing work-related content 8.3 times per week with 13 other people.
-Considering that 44% of content is sourced from external providers such as scientific journals, news sources, and other publications, there is potential for more than 46 instances of unlicensed sharing per employee per week if proper permissions are not in place.
+Types of externally published content used at work The Velocity of Content is Shifting The number of people with whom information is shared across professional Chemicals and Plastics environments has remained steady since 2020, with respondents sharing work-related content 5.5 times per week with 9 other people.
+Considering that 45% of content is sourced from external providers such as scientific journals, news sources, and other publications, there is potential for more than 23 instances of unlicensed sharing per employee per week if proper permissions are not in place.

-VS.